Friday Recipe Exchange: Pumpkin Patch Edition

 Okay that’s a sampling of what you can do with pumpkins….I have more, so we may revisit this as Thanksgiving gets closer.
 Until then…happy cooking. – TaMara

 About TaMaraWhat's to say?
 I love to cook and I think families benefit from sitting down together for dinner every night.

-Posted on October 25, 2013, in JeffreyW, Men Who Cook, Peach Week, Recipes, Thanksgiving & Christmas and tagged allspice, cinnamon, cream cheese, curry, dessert, food, friday recipe exchange, ginger snaps, menu, mini pies, nutmeg, pumpkin, pumpkin bars, pumpkin soup, recipe, Recipes, thanksgiving files, Thanksgiving ideas, whipping cream.
+Posted on October 25, 2013, in JeffreyW, Men Who Cook, Recipes, Thanksgiving & Christmas and tagged allspice, cinnamon, cream cheese, curry, dessert, food, friday recipe exchange, ginger snaps, menu, mini pies, nutmeg, pumpkin, pumpkin bars, pumpkin soup, recipe, Recipes, thanksgiving files, Thanksgiving ideas, whipping cream.
 Bookmark the permalink.
 Comments Off on Friday Recipe Exchange: Pumpkin Patch Edition.